 The research proposal and the presentations are team assignments.

-- The average grade of the two assignments and the written exam grade both need to be ≥4.5.
+- The grade for the two assignments and the grade for the written test all need to be ≥4.5.

 - When the grade of the assignments is not sufficient, an addendum can be submitted in order to enhance the grade.
-In addition, there is a re-sit of the written exam.
+In addition, there is a re-sit of the written test.